vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 success_msg("Great work!")
 ```

+--- type:VideoExercise lang:python xp:50 skills:1 key:
+## Multiple arguments and return values

+*** =video_link
+//player.vimeo.com/video/154783078

 --- type:NormalExercise lang:python xp:100 skills:1  key:419a27dc8b
 ## Writing simple functions that accept multiple arguments

-Let's tweak our `square` function a little bit more.
-Suppose that instead of simply squaring a value, we'd like to _raise_ a value to another value that's also passed to the function.
-We can do this by having our function accept two parameters instead of just one.
-We should also change our function name to reflect this new behavior.
+Let's tweak your `square` function a little bit more.
+Suppose that instead of simply squaring a value, you'd like to _raise_ a value to another value that's also passed to the function.
+You can do this by having your function accept two parameters instead of just one.
+You should also change your function name to reflect this new behavior.
 Let's use `raise` as an appropriate function name.

 ```
 def raise(value1, value2):